jhofseth/QED-Vacuum-Thrust-Control/docs/insights.md

 ### Author's Note

 I have created designs similar to this one, but I prefer alternatives.
+EMF propulsion drones have different performance requirements than EMF propulsion motherships, with the latter subject to additional limitations due to crew safety concerns.

 ---